gucciwang/womenHacksWorkshop/README.md

 8. Let's install our packages! go ahead and run

     `$ conda install --yes --file requirements.txt` It will again prompt you to verify some package dependencies and whatnot, type `y` and hit enter.

+9. Do this for some safekeeping stuff just trust me on this:

+    `$ export KMP_DUPLICATE_LIB_OK=TRUE`

-9. We're good to go!
+10. We're good to go!
 Let's open up a jupyter notebook.
 Run this:

     `$ jupyter notebook`

-10. Let's create a new notebook!
+11. Let's create a new notebook!

     ![jupyter](images/jupyter.png "jupyter")

-11. Now let's have some fun :)
+12. Now let's have some fun :)